aidanastridge/wheres-willow/README.md

 ## Why?

-After reading a blog post on simulating data, I thought how could I make "Where's Waldo?" in a csv dataset/ Unfortunatly, having one "Waldo" would be too simple to find your answer.
-Instead, it is the descriptors that make the data points interesting.
+After reading a blog post on simulating data, I thought how could I make "Where's Waldo?" into a csv dataset or relational database.
+Unfortunatly, having one "Waldo" would be too simple.
+Instead, it's the descriptors that make the data points interesting.

 I also changed the character name to "Willow" because it is radically different from the books.